EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destenies/Sorcerer.md

 ## Level 10

-Improved wildfire: Any time you modify spell with Surge flood you don't increase spell damage with normal Occult wildfire but instead add Occult wildfire's bonus to each damage dice thrown.
+Improved wildfire: Any time you modify spell with Surge flood you don't increase spell damage with normal Occult wildfire but instead add wounds equal to WIL + CON (min 0).